Venerated words.

 From De Anima, ii 1, 412b6-9: published by MIT Classics.

-open quotation markAccording to Barnhart and OED (1989), the earliest use of the word [spirit] in English mainly is from passages in the Vulgate, where the Latin word [SPIRITUS] translates Greek PNEUMA and Hebrew RUAH.
-A distinction between soul and spirit (as "seat of emotions") became current in Christian terminology (such as Greek PSYKHE and PNEUMA, Latin ANIMA and SPIRITUS) but "is without significance for earlier periods" [Buck].
-Latin SPIRITUS, usually in classical Latin "breath," replaced ANIMUS in the sense "spirit" in the imperial period and appears in Christian writings as the usual equivalent of Greek PNEUMA. from: Etymonline, spirit - retrieved 17 June 2024.
+open quotation markAccording to Barnhart and OED (1989), the earliest use of the word SPIRIT in English mainly is from passages in the Vulgate, where the Latin word [SPIRITUS] translates Greek PNEUMA and Hebrew RUAH.
+A distinction between SOUL and spirit (as "seat of emotions") became current in Christian terminology (such as Greek PSYKHE and PNEUMA Latin ANIMA and SPIRITUS) but "is without significance for earlier periods" [Buck].
+Latin SPIRITUS, usually in classical Latin "breath", replaced ANIMUS in the sense "spirit" in the imperial period and appears in Christian writings as the usual equivalent of Greek PNEUMA. from: Etymonline, 'spirit' - retrieved 17 June 2024.
+Font emphases added.

-It then seems reasonable that the pre-Christian concept of an animating force (a breath or spirit) be translated as the meta-biological construct, biosemiosis.spirit
+It then seems reasonable that the pre-Christian concept of an animating force (a breath or spirit) be translated as the meta-biological construct, biosemiosis.

 It is as correct, as it is incorrect, to say that hormones create love, as to say that love creates hormones.